 OpenGL Graphics Framework

-GLM, STB, and Tiny OBJ Loader are also included for quality of life additions.
+My framework was built with C++, Glad, and GLFW.
+GLM, STB, and Tiny OBJ Loader were also included for quality of life additions.

 The Stanford Bunny surrounded by orbiting light spheres.
 The orbs light the scene as a point light, a spot light, or a directional light.
 The bunny is rendered using the Phong shading model.